AstroStucky/website/content/pages/portfolio.md

     [Pong? by Starry](https://starrynitegames.itch.io/pongq)
   </iframe>
   <p>
-    [Pong?](https://starrynitegames.itch.io/pongq) operates like a rogue-like version of Pong.
-Each time there is a score, the rules of the game are morphed in some way to always keep the players on their toes.
-Some morphs can even occur in combination with other morphs.
-The game also features multiplayer, so grab a friend and give it a try!
+    For *Pong?* I developed an enemy AI based on simulated human-reaction time, cut my teeth on Godot's animation player, and implemented a weighted probability distribution for randomly selecting the next gameplay morph that also adjusts itself after each level to keep the player from seeing the same content too frequently.
   </p>
 </div>

 <div class="verticalAlign">
   <p>
-    Pong? was made for the [Fox Hollow Jam 2](https://itch.io/jam/fox-hollow-jam-2) and won the second place prize.
-Everything in the game was made in only 8 days by myself.
+    The game was made for the 8 day [Fox Hollow Jam 2](https://itch.io/jam/fox-hollow-jam-2) in which it took 2nd place.
   </p>
   <span>
     ![]({static}/images/FoxHollowJam2_2024_2ndplace_gold.png){width=400}